 - Canada retains about 90% of its original forest cover.
 Of the 10% that is gone, most has been lost to agriculture and urbanization – not forestry practices.

 For more information, visit the Natural Resources Canada website or borealforestfacts.com, a site offering a wealth of information about the boreal forest, the forest products industry, and the future of this renewable resource upon which so many of us depend.

 Sustainability in the Boreal Forest

 Operating in a highly regulated environment with active enforcement by federal, provincial and local government partners, Resolute benefits from numerous conservation activities, sound protected-area development, and collaborative forest management strategies.

 In Ontario and Quebec where Resolute has tenures, biodiversity monitoring is usually carried out by the provincial agencies responsible for wildlife policies and wildlife management.
 Even in high conservation value forests, harvesting is not prohibited as long as effective strategies are in place to protect the high-value attributes that have been identified.
 These strategies may include defining protected areas, deferring forest management activities on selected large tracts, and developing road management strategies, as well as natural and planted forest regeneration.
 The two independent certification standards (Sustainable Forestry Initiative® (SFI®) and Forest Stewardship Council® (FSC®)), to at least one of which our forests are certified, require the consideration of the latest scientific evidence on species conservation and management.

 According to the United Nations Food and Agriculture Organization’s 2015 Global Forest Resources Assessment, the Canadian boreal forest is not in any way an “endangered forest.”
-The 2018 State of Canada’s Forests Report explains that less than 0.5% (half of one percent) of Canada’s boreal forest is harvested each year – more than five times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
+The 2018 State of Canada’s Forests Report explains that less than 0.5% (half of one percent) of Canada’s boreal forest is harvested each year – almost 25 times less than what is disturbed annually by natural causes such as forest fires, insects and disease.
 Canada’s annual deforestation rate, the permanent removal of forest cover from an area, is less than 0.02% and is the result of industrial activities other than forestry (such as hydroelectricity), urban development, transportation and recreation.